-The Château d’If was a prison built on a small island in the Bay of Marseille, which is owned by France.
-The site was originally used as a military fortress, but it had many features that made it an ideal prison.
+The Château d’If was a prison built on a small island in the Bay of Marseille, owned by France.
+The site was originally used as a military fortress, but had many features that made it an ideal prison.

 Escape from the Château d’If was virtually impossible.
-The waters surrounding the small island were very dangerous, with fast currents that could easily drag even a strong swimmer to their death.
+The waters surrounding the small island were very dangerous, with fast currents that could easily drag even a strong swimmer to his death.
 A variety of prisoners suffered within the walls of the penitentiary; it held dangerous criminals, thieves, religious convicts, and political hostages for many years.
-These inmates lived in harsh conditions, and the location became well known as one of the worst prisons in existence.
+These inmates lived in harsh conditions and it became well known as one of the worst prisons in existence.

 While the Château d’If gained a large amount of notoriety on its own, it began to receive worldwide notice following the printing of Alexandre Dumas’ novel, “The Count of Monte Cristo,” in 1844.
 This was the tale of a man who spent 14 years imprisoned on the island before finally making a daring escape.
 The story made for a great fictional read and spread the infamy of the Château.